-ICT in the 21st Century is seen as an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
-Consequently, schools need to build in the use of these technologies in order to arm our young people with the skills to access life-long learning and employment.
+ICT in the 21st Century is seen as an essential resource to support learning and teaching and plays an important role in the everyday lives of children, young people, and adults.
+Consequently, schools must incorporate these technologies to arm our young people with the skills to access life-long learning and employment.

-Information and Communication Technology covers a wide range of resources including, web-based and mobile learning.
-It is also important to recognize the constant and fast paced evolution of ICT within our society as a whole.
-Currently the internet technologies children and young people are using both inside and outside of the classroom include:
+Information and Communication Technology covers various resources, including web-based and mobile learning.
+Recognising ICT's constant and fast-paced evolution within our society is also essential.
+Currently, the internet technologies children and young people are using both inside and outside of the classroom include:

 - Websites

 - Email and Instant Messaging

-- Chat Rooms and Social Networking
+- · Chat Rooms and Social Networking

 - Blogs, Wikis and Tweeters

 - Podcasting

 - Video Broadcasting

 - Music Downloading

 - Gaming

 - Mobile/ Smart phones with text, video and/ or web functionality

 - iPads

-- Other mobile devices with web functionality
+- · Other mobile devices with web functionality

-Whilst exciting and beneficial both in and out of the context of education, much ICT particularly webbased resources, are not consistently policed.
-All users need to be aware of the range of risks associated with the use of these internet technologies.
+Whilst exciting and beneficial both in and out of the context of education, much ICT, particularly web-based resources, is not consistently policed.
+All users must be aware of the risks of using these internet technologies.

-At Darul Uloom we understand the responsibility to educate our pupils on e-safety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.
-To support them further to ensure their safeties whilst using technology, the school has taken the initiative to ensure filters are in place to block all inappropriate, sensitive and incriminating websites.
+At Darul Uloom, we understand the responsibility to educate our pupils on e-safety issues, teaching them the appropriate behaviours and critical thinking skills to remain safe and legal when using the internet and related technologies in and beyond the classroom context.
+To support them further and ensure their safety whilst using technology, the school has taken the initiative to ensure filters are in place to block all inappropriate, sensitive, and incriminating websites.
+The School uses Impero to monitor the use of computers and the Internet.